You are here

 A strong focus in academics and research allows our faculty to continue research in their field of study, and allows students to participate in a working relationship in a highly specialized environment.
 Whether in the natural or the physical sciences, students and faculty work together to create exclusive and exciting education experiences that benefit society as a whole.

-CU-Boulder boasts award-winning science faculty, including four Nobel Laureates: Thomas Cech, chemistry and biochemistry; Eric Cornell, physics; Carl Wieman, physics; and John Hall, physics.
+CU-Boulder boasts award-winning science faculty, including five Nobel Laureates: Thomas Cech, chemistry and biochemistry; Eric Cornell, physics; David Wineland, physics; Carl Wieman, physics; and John Hall, physics.